samunders-core/simple-file-manager/README.md

 # ADDITIONS...

 - Bootstrap v4, Bootswatch themes ($bootswatch_theme), responsive
-- New login form, default password = password
+- New login form, default password = ch@ng3me123$
-- $PASSWORD_STRONG
+- $PASSWORD_STRONG to enforce a strong password, true by default
 - Images replaced with FontAwesome icons
 - Icons for specific file types
 - Lightboxes for image file types, other files load in new tab